Storm damage to your roof

 It can be tempting for a homeowner to climb up on the roof to look for damage.
 However, that is discouraged by insurance companies and roofing contractors.
 Use a pair of binoculars to access what you can from the ground.
 If you see possible damage, then call a professional roofing contractor to inspect your roof for storm damage repairs.
 Here are some of the signs you may notice:

-Wind Damage: Here in Texas and tornado alley, winds can get up to 50mph or higher when the hurricanes and thunderstorms come through.
-Here is how to tell you have wind damage:
+Wind Damage: Here in Texas and tornado alley, winds can get up to 50mph or higher when hurricanes and thunderstorms come through.
+Here is how to tell if you have wind damage:

 - Missing Shingles

 Hail and Snow Damage: When thunderstorm clouds drop to 32°F and below, hailstones are formed.
 A hailstone as small as 1” can leave behind the need for storm damage repairs.
 Hail damage can include any of the following: